MediaComem/comem-archidep/ex/nginx-static-deployment.md

 drwxr-x--- 15 jde       jde       4096 Nov 23 15:34 jde
 ```

-You should give permission to the `www-data` user (the user nginx runs as) to
+You should give permission to the `www-data` user to access your home directory.
-access your home directory.
-One way to quickly do this by adding the `www-data`
+One way to quickly do this by adding the `www-data` user to your group (replace
-user to your group (replace `jde` with your Unix username):
+`jde` with your Unix username):

 ```bash
 $> sudo usermod -a -G jde www-data